fayizferosh/btech-mini-project/README.md

 Relays are most commonly used switching device in electronics.
 Let us learn how to use one in our circuits based on the requirement of our project.

-Before we proceed with the circuit to drive the relay we have to consider two important parameter of the relay.
+Before I proceed with the circuit to drive the relay I have to consider two important parameter of the relay.
 Once is the Trigger Voltage, this is the voltage required to turn on the relay that is to change the contact from Common->NC to Common->NO. Our relay here has 5V trigger voltage, but you can also find relays of values 3V, 6V and even 12V so select one based on the available voltage in your project.
 The other parameter is your Load Voltage & Current, this is the amount of voltage or current that the NC,NO or Common terminal of the relay could withstand, in our case for DC it is maximum of 30V and 10A.
 Make sure the load you are using falls into this range.

 | ![relay_sch-1024x602](https://github.com/fayizferosh/btech-mini-project/assets/63997454/819df045-9138-4a11-9ce7-2030845ab0e0) |
 |:--:|
 | *5V Relay Module Circuit Diagram* |

 The circuit diagram shows a bare-minimum concept for a relay to operate.
-Since the relay has 5V trigger voltage we have used a +5V DC supply to one end of the coil and the other end to ground through a switch.
+Since the relay has 5V trigger voltage I have used a +5V DC supply to one end of the coil and the other end to ground through a switch.
 This switch can be anything from a small transistor to a microcontroller or a microprocessor which can perform switching operating.
 The purpose of the transistor is to protect the switch from high voltage spike that can produced by the relay coil.
 One end of the load can be connected to the Common pin and the other end is either connected to NO or NC.
 If connected to NO the load remains disconnected before trigger and if connected to NC the load remains connected before trigger.
 The datasheet can be found in reference.

 ### 12V Solenoid Actuator